haydenhughes/howl/README.md

 Go for it!

 ## Licence
-Deposer is distributed under the GNU General Public License Version 3.
+Howl is distributed under the GNU General Public License Version 3.